HL7/bser/input/pagecontent/Introduction.md

 ### Scope

-The scope of the BSeR IG is the placement of a service request referral by a referral initiator and the feedback of a service request outcome report by a referral recipient.
+The scope of the BSeR IG is the placement of a service request referral by a referral initiator and the feedback of a service request outcome report by a referral recipient..

 ### Key Concepts